kaplayjs/kaplay-site/src/content/blog/state1.md

 title: "State of KAPLAY #1"
 author: lajbel
 date: 07/15/2024
-description: KAPLAY News, advances and more
+description: Explore the latest advancements and community highlights in KAPLAY, the successor to Kaboom.js.
+Discover new features, contributors, and more!
 image: banners/markjam-5-winners.png
 ---

 # State of KAPLAY #1

-Hey there!
-Was a while since the last blog.
-There was a lot of things happening.
+Hey everyone!
+It's been a while since our last update.
+A lot has been happening in the world of KAPLAY/Kaboom.js, so let's dive into what's new.
-Let's see what we have here.

 ## New Journey, from Kaboom.js to KAPLAY, Thanks Kaboom.js Community!